pyvista/pyvista-tutorial/tutorial/05_figures/README.rst

 * Use sophisticated lighting techniques like smooth shading or Eye Dome Lighting
 * Creating animations as GIFs or movie files

-This section will overview PyVista's :class:`pyvista.Plotter` API and how to perform a these tasks.
+This section will overview PyVista's :class:`pyvista.Plotter` API and how to perform these tasks.
 The goal of this lesson is not to be a comprehensive overview of PyVista's plotting API, but rather to demonstrate how it works and how you can learn to use it!